Energy Drinks

 Key Facts

-Many drinks at convenience stores and supermarkets claim to give you energy.
-Common brands of these drinks, known as energy drinks and energy supplements, include Red Bull®, Full Throttle®, Monster®, Rockstar®, Five Hour Energy®, Celsius®, and others.
-You may be wondering if these drinks actually give you energy, and if they’re healthy to drink.
+“Energy Drinks” have become very popular and can be found in most convenience stores, vending machines, and grocery stores.
+Some of the common brands of energy drinks and energy supplements include Red Bull®, Alani Nu®, Monster®, Rockstar®, Five Hour Energy®, Celsius®, and others.
+You may be wondering if these drinks actually give you energy, how they work, and if they are safe to drink.

 How do energy drinks work?

-There are ingredients in energy drinks that may make you feel more awake for a short amount of time.
-Caffeine is commonly one of these ingredients.
+Energy drinks have several ingredients that can give you a short term surge of energy.
+Caffeine is one of these ingredients.
+Caffeine is a stimulant, which means that it works by exciting your nervous system.
 The amount of caffeine in an 8–ounce can of an energy drink is about the same as that is in 5 ounces of coffee (about half of a small coffee).
-However, energy drinks often come in sizes much larger than 8 ounces–a standard can is about 12 ounces.
-Therefore, you may be taking in more caffeine than you realize.
-Caffeine is a stimulant, which means that it works by exciting your nervous system.
+However, the standard size can of an energy drink is about 12 ounces, so you may be taking in more caffeine than you realize.
 Along with caffeine, other common ingredients in energy drinks include added amino acids, herbs, vitamins, and high amounts of added sugar, which claim to make you feel more awake and “energized.”

 The amount of added sugar in some energy drinks is about the same amount as in soda.
 The sugar might give you a burst of energy (on top of the caffeine), but when it wears off, you may have a sugar “crash” and become tired all over again.
-Eating or drinking too much added sugar can cause cavities, issues with blood sugar regulation, and the energy “crash” mentioned early.
-It’s important to know that energy drinks can also cause allergic reactions or interactions with prescription medications.
+Eating or drinking too much added sugar can also cause cavities and issues with blood sugar regulation.

 Why are herbs added to energy drinks?